-Most Manhattan cocktails use rye as the base spirit, but I chose to use what might be my favorite whiskey, Cut Spike Single Malt Whiskey, a very smooth drinking whiskey that just happens to be distilled locally.
+Most Manhattan cocktails use rye as the base spirit, but I chose to use what might be my favorite, Cut Spike Single Malt, a very smooth whiskey that just happens to be distilled locally.
 Cut Spike has hints of a fine scotch (but since it is distilled in the US, can’t be called scotch) that really popped with the apple cider, the hints of oak and toffee partnering up with the sweet tart of the cider very nicely.

 - .75 oz sweet vermouth

 Pour all ingredients into a mixing glass with ice.

 Angostura Aromatic Cocktail Bitters - 16 Ounce Bottle

 Luxardo Gourmet Maraschino Cherries - 400g Jar - 2 Pack